Jump to Navigation

 Wage Garnishments and Lawsuits

-We will work to help you prevent your employer from garnishing your wages or creditors from filing lawsuits for a judgment to repay money owed.
+I will work to help you prevent your employer from garnishing your wages or creditors from filing lawsuits for a judgment to repay the money owed.